luan-vt/openvpnas/README.md

 ```

 ### Change the limit of simultaneous connections (removed from 2.11.2)
+From version 2.11.2, the number of concurrent connections was increased to 4096 (unofficially).
+So, the activation isn't necessary.
+If you want to adjust it, you can use the activation script (not sure of success)
 1. Run inside docker: `activate`
 2. Run through docker-compose: `docker compose exec <service-name> activate`